logeion/logeion-backend/README.md

     them to all-lowercase in the output (but keep them the same in the actual entry). `logeion_parse.py` runs a routine that attempts to guess proper capitalization based on other similar lemmas, and might not work correctly if the lemmas for a given directory are all capitalized.
+        - There is a parser template (appropriately) named PARSER_TEMPLATE.py on the Sourceforge site (<a href="http://sourceforge.net/projects/logeion/files/?source=navbar">here</a>) that has the basic structure of a parser filled out.
+Fill in the properties and the the code block according to the instructions to create a valid parser.
 *   Regarding clean-up: the standard is to not have diacritics at all in the Latin lemmas (e.g. macrons, breves, circumflexes, etc.).
 For Greek lemmas, get rid of anything that isn't an accent, and consult Helma if entries have multiple accents